bastillion-io/Bastillion-EC2/README.md

 To Run Bundled with Jetty
 ------
-If your not big on the idea of building from source...
+If you're not big on the idea of building from source...

 Download ec2box-jetty-vXX.XX.tar.gz